 Before pursuing large-scale change, the best leaders set both their teams and themselves up for success.
 While there are many different ways to prepare for innovation, we found that leaders who manage their time well, learn from previous failures and exercise strong planning best situate themselves to pursue innovation.
 These three goals may not be as exciting as some of the biggest innovations that we’ve seen from sitting technology leaders, but they form important prerequisites for large-scale, substantive changes by removing some of the biggest obstacles.
 Taken together, these are three powerful ways for executives to bring more value to their organizations.

 As leaders, CIOs and CTOs share a critical responsibility in time management.
-Derek Choy, CIO for Rainforest QA, spoke on this principle in an article for the Enterprisers Project.
-He wrote, “As an individual contributor, I could only complete the work of a very hard working engineer.
+Derek Choy, former CIO and current COO for Rainforest QA, spoke on this principle.
+He wrote, “As an individual contributor, I could only complete the work of a very hard-working engineer.
 As a manager, I can produce five times that amount by making sure everyone on my team gives 100 percent.
 As the size of the team continues to scale, that output becomes enormous.”
 Time management isn’t just important because of the projects that CIOs and CTOs need to accomplish, but also because of the cumulative efforts of their teams.
 A high-functioning IT group is an incredible asset for any organization, but only if its leaders manage time and commitments well.
 Once these leaders ensure that they have the most important objectives covered, they can better assign resources for transformational change.

 Learning from Mistakes